Advertiser terms and conditions

 (h) a reference to a matter being written includes that matter being in any mode of representing or reproducing words, figures or symbols capable of written form;

-(i) a reference to pounds or £ is Great British Pounds;
+(i) a reference to dollars or $ is to Australian currency;

 (j) if a period of time starts from a given day (or event), it is calculated exclusive of that day (or the day the event occurs);